SSANU UNILAG branch sacks 3 principal officers

-The Congress of Senior Staff Association of Nigerian Universities (SSANU) University of Lagos branch has endorsed the removal of three principal officials over alleged abuse of office and disregard to the union’s constitution.
+The Congress of Senior Staff Association of Nigerian Universities (SSANU) University of Lagos branch has endorsed the removal of three principal officers over alleged abuse of office and disregard to the union’s constitution.

 Three principal officers were sacked from office when the report of the eight-man panel set up by congress to investigate various allegations against the branch chairman, secretary and treasurer of the union was approved.